hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 Copy file from SFTP server to localhost
 ```
-//root dir for SFTP is '/home/${SFTP_USER}', all volumes are mounted in this dir.
+//root directory for SFTP is '/home/${SFTP_USER}', all volumes are mounted in this directory.

 //for example:
 //'data' is the volume name, the full file path in the container is /home/backupdata/data/hello.txt, so the path of SFTP is /data/hello.txt